-Assignment #2: Book/Film review
+Assignment #3: Book/Film review

-You will write a 800 word review of a book of your choice, or of three food-related films or documentaries.
+As your midterm, you will write a minimum 800 word, maximum four pages review of a book of your choice, or of three food-related films or documentaries.
 Resources on how to write a book/film review will be available in D2L.
-The report should be named LastNameFirstNameBook.docx and placed in the appropriate dropbox folder in D2L.
-See https://creator.zoho.com/howardp/books-and-films/view-embed/CFA\books\and\films\View/ for a list of books/films from which to choose your review items.
-This link is embedded within the D2L sub-module for the class on 01/26.
-By 4pm on 01/26 you should have looked at the repository and completed the survey to select which book or films/documentaries you are going to review.
+The report should be named LastNameFirstNameBook.docx and placed in the appropriate dropbox folderinD2L.Seehttps://creator.zoho.com/howardp/books-and-films/view-embed/CFAembed/CFAbooksandfilmsView/for a list of books/films from which to choose your review items.
+This linkis embedded within the D2L sub-module for the class on 02/13.
+By 4pm on 02/13 you should have looked atthe repository and completed the survey to select which book or films/documentaries you are going to review.